MiniXC/typst-projects/thesis/main.typ

 #include "chapters/07_scaling.typ"

-= Quantifying distances of synthetic and real speech <part_02>
+= Distributional distance of synthetic and real speech <part_02>

 Since our work in TTS-for-ASR suggested a large discrepancy between expected and actual performance due to a mismatch in distributions, we explore in which ways TTS evaluation can be improved by considering these distributions rather than individual samples alone.
+We introduce the Text-to-Speech Distribution Distance (TTSDS) a measure utilising the distributional Wasserstein distance across several factors of speech, and show it correlates well with human judgement across domains and could feasibly be applied across languages.

 #include "chapters/08_eval.typ"